symfony/symfony-docs/http_cache/cache_invalidation.rst

 **Purge** instructs the cache to drop a resource in *all its variants* (according to the ``Vary`` header, see :doc:`/http_cache/cache_vary`).
-An alternative to purging is **refreshing** a content.
+An alternative to purging is **refreshing** the content.
 Refreshing means that the caching proxy is instructed to discard its local cache and fetch the content again.
 This way, the new content is already available in the cache.
 The drawback of refreshing is that variants are not invalidated.